Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You are monitoring the health and performance of an Azure web app by using Azure Application Insights.

-You need to ensure that an alert is sent when the web app has a sudden rise in performance issues and failures.
+You need to ensure that an alert is sent when **the web app has a sudden rise in performance issues and failures**.

 What should you use?